labocho/rtprov/README.md

     # Rendering templates/my_config.erb and put to my_route as config1 and load it.
     $ rtprov put my_router --number 1 my_config

+Templates are ERB file.
+In template, define variables described in router file.
+For example, in router file,

+    variables:
+      foo:
+        bar:
+          - baz: foobar

+in template,

+    <%= foo.bar[0].baz >

+you can get "foobar".

 ## Development